The Art Of Cooking With A Low Flame

-The mood at VatulNet HQ is a bit somber today what with miserable southern weather, the western world in a partly-understandable tizzy and the second anniversary of Matthew Baker’s passing.
-Stewing in the heat of Houston himself, txyankee shares the eulogy he wrote for this intelligent and vivacious Stratfor analyst who was killed by a self-pitying lunatic.
-My head and heart flame for the loss of someone so young and wonderful, especially when I can no longer be privy to his well-researched opinion on what’s going on in the world today.
+The mood at VatulNet HQ is a bit somber today what with miserable southern weather, the western world in an understandable tizzy, and the second anniversary of friend Matthew Baker’s passing.
+Stewing in the heat of Houston himself, txyankee shares the eulogy he wrote for this intelligent and vivacious Stratfor analyst who was killed by a crazy neighbor.
+D and I grieve for the loss of a brilliant friend.

-Productivity usually walks me out of careening towards gloom and doom.
 Not a habitual cook, I ventured this past weekend into preparing an entire South Indian meal from scratch.
 The menu: dosas, sambar and payasam.
-Keerthi’s charge was making the masala dosa, chutneys and pakoras.
-Thus, my esteemed colleague and I would bring together people of varying ethnic backgrounds to partake in the novel experience of South Indian home cooking.
+KM’s charge was making the masala dosa, chutneys and pakoras.
+Thus, my esteemed colleague and I would bring together people of varying ethnicities to partake in the novel experience of South Indian home cooking.
 As it turns out,

 a) I do have patience,